Tova Milo

+Career

-Milo has co-authored over 200 papers in top database conferences and journals, as well as a book on business processes, with over 11,000 citations and H-Index 55 (computed by Google Scholar).
+Milo has co-authored over 290 papers in top database conferences and journals, as well as a book on business processes, with over 13,000 citations and H-Index 61 (computed by Google Scholar).

 Milo is one of the most prolific authors in the premier Symposium on Principles of Database Systems and was the first (and only, as of 2015) woman to be a keynote speaker at this symposium.
 In 2010, Milo and her co-authors Victor Vianu and Dan Suciu won the Alberto O. Mendelzon Test-of-Time Award for their paper on type checking for XML transformation languages.

-Milo has served on the editorial board of top database journals (VLDB journal and TODS) and as the Program Committee Chair of (among others) the Symposium on Principles of Database Systems, the International Conference on Database Theory (ICDT), as well as the VLDB conference.
-She is a member of the ICDT Council and the VLDB endowment.
+Milo has served on the editorial board of top database journals (VLDB journal, and TODS) and as the Program Committee Chair of (among others) the Symposium on Principles of Database Systems, the International Conference on Database Theory (ICDT), as well as the VLDB conference.
+She is a member of the ICDT Council and the VLDB Endowment.

-In 2012 Milo was elected as an ACM Fellow for her "contributions to database theory and business process management".
+In 2011 Milo has been awarded the ERC Advanced Investigators Grant.
+In 2012 she was elected as an ACM Fellow for her "contributions to database theory and business process management".

-In 2014 she was elected as a member of the Academia Europaea.
-In 2017 she won the Weizmann Prize for Exact Sciences as well as the VLDB Women in Database Research award.
-In 2022 she was awarded the IEEE TCDE Impact award.
+In 2014, she was elected a member of the Academia Europaea.
+In 2017, she won the Weizmann Prize for Exact Sciences as well as the VLDB Women in Database Research award.
+In 2022, she was awarded the IEEE TCDE Impact award.
+In 2023, she received Doctorate Honoris Causa by the University of Zurich.

-Milo is featured in the Notable Women in Computing cards.
+Milo is featured on the Notable Women in Computing cards.